i-Cell-Mobilsoft-Open-Source/ngx-code-guard/README.md

 For a list of available reporters, please see the [this page](https://istanbul.js.org/docs/advanced/alternative-reporters/).

 #### Automatic request caching

-It is possible to cache network requests, so your app needs to perform them only once and after that each request will be served from the local cache.
+During E2E tests, it is possible to cache network requests, so your app needs to perform them only once and after that each request will be served from the local cache.
 This can greatly speed up your tests.
-Enable this by changing the following option in  **cypress.json**:
+Enable this feature by changing the following option in **cypress.json**:

 ```javascript
 "autorecord": { "forceRecord": true }
 ```

-Run your tests now and network requests will be recorded.
-Set the option back to "false" to stop recording and start using the cached responses.
+Run your tests now and the network requests will be recorded.
+Set the option to "false" again to stop recording and start using the cached responses.
+All subsequent test runs will use the cache until you clear it by enabling recording again.

 For further info on how this works, please see [Cypress autorecord](https://www.npmjs.com/package/cypress-autorecord) plugin docs.